Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \subsubsection{Linear Search in SAT Approaches}

-In addition to the runtimes of the different approaches considered in this work we logged the inconsistency values wrt.\ the different measures and data sets.
-In Appendix \ref{app:inc-values}, we include histograms over all inconsistency values that could be retrieved for each data set and measure (i.e., we only excluded values that could not be computed by either one of the three respective methods within the given time limit).
+In addition to the runtimes of the different approaches considered in this work we logged the inconsistency values wrt.\ the different measures and data sets (in Appendix \ref{app:inc-values}, we include histograms over all inconsistency values that could be retrieved for each data set and measure).
 From the results we can see that the range of inconsistency values varies greatly, in particular when considering the size of the search space.
 For instance, the contension inconsistency values range from $0$ to $25$ on the SRS data set, with a maximum possible value of\ $|\atoms(\kb)| = 30$ (for the largest fraction of instances).
-In contrast, the max-distance inconsistency measure has the same search space as $\icont$ (i.e., the possible values lie between $0$ and $30$), but the values we actually measured in our experiments are only ranging from $0$ to $2$, with roughly $1000$ instances resulting in the value $1$.
-Another example is the sum-distance measure---here, the values are ranging from $0$ to $21$, and are thus similar to the contension values.
+In contrast, the max-distance inconsistency measure has the same search space as $\icont$, but the values we actually measured in our experiments are only ranging from $0$ to $2$, with roughly $1000$ instances resulting in the value $1$.
+Another example is the sum-distance measure---here, the values are ranging from $0$ to $42$.
 However, the search space is much larger, with a maximum possible value of $|\atoms(\kb)| \cdot |\kb| = 30 \cdot 100 = 3000$ (again, for the largest instances).
 These observations raise the question of whether the binary search approach used in the SAT-based methods is the most practical solution in all cases.
-We therefore conduct an experiment in which we compare the previously used SAT approach which includes a binary search procedure to an adapted version which includes a linear search procedure instead.
+We therefore conduct an experiment to compare the previously used SAT approach which includes a binary search procedure to an adapted version which uses linear search instead.